 Also, references.
 Case studies.

 We also believe in telling them everything we think is the problem before they sign a contract.
 Sometimes we can figure that out quickly.
-Within 5 seconds this morning [on a call with a potential client] it was clear their current vendor is doing the worst link building you can think of.
+Within five seconds this morning [on a call with a potential client], it was clear that their current vendor is doing the worst link building you can think of.